Out of bounds: Basketball

+Bat and ball games

 Baseball

 In baseball, there are two ways for a batted ball to be out-of-bounds.
 One is to exit the field of play between the foul lines (the foul lines themselves are fair territory).
 If this is achieved without touching the ground first, it is a home run, and the batter and teammates who are on base run to home plate and score a point for their team.
 If the ball bounced off the ground before exiting play, it is a ground rule double, and the batter and all runners not on third advance exactly two bases; runners only score if they were on second or third base.
-If the ball is hit outside the foul lines (such as to the side or behind the batter), it is a foul ball, and is equivalent to a strike, unless the batter has two strikes (in that instance, the strike count remains at two).
+If the ball is hit outside the foul lines (such as to the side or behind the batter), it is a foul ball, and is equivalent to a strike, unless the batter has two strikes (in that instance, the strike count remains at two; the only exception to this is if the batter bunted the ball and it went foul, in which case the batter is called out).
 The foul ball bounds do not apply to fielders, who are allowed to try to catch a foul ball, which would put the batter out.
 While the rules of baseball define the angle of the foul lines, there are no set rules as to how large a field should be, and it varies from baseball field to baseball field.